thanos-io/thanos/kube/README.md

 This directory covers are required k8s manifest to start example setup that will include:
 - Thanos headless service for discovery purposes.
-- Prometheus + thanos sidecar.
+- Prometheus + Thanos sidecar.
 - Thanos query node

 This setup will have GCS upload disabled, but will show how we can proxy requests from Prometheus.